the-turing-way/the-turing-way/ACCESSIBILITY.md

 ## Acknowledgements

-This Accessibility Policy was created by The Turing Way.
+This Accessibility Policy was created by _The Turing Way_.

 In developing this policy, we have referred to numerous resources who have developed similar materials.